Nature: Beyond Earth

+At the largest scale, the visible universe follows the Cosmological principle, appearing uniformly isotropic and homogeneous in all directions.
+On smaller scales, observable matter is organized in a hierarchy of structures due to the cumulative effect of gravity.
+Stars are formed in galaxy structures that typically span up to 100,000 light years in scale.
+These in turn are organized in larger scale galaxy clusters and groups spanning tens of millions of light years, then superclusters that extend hundreds of millions of light years across.
+The largest known structures are the galaxy filaments that link together superclusters.
+In the open regions between these structures are vast, nearly empty voids.
+Individual galaxies have numerous groupings of stars called clusters.
+All stars can appear individually or in hierarchical systems of co-orbiting stars.
+Each star can have orbiting sub-stellar bodies at various scales: brown dwarfs, exoplanets, moons, asteroids and comets, down to meteoroids.

+A major question in astronomy concerns the existence of life elsewhere in the universe.
 Although Earth is the only body within the Solar System known to support life, evidence suggests that in the distant past the planet Mars possessed bodies of liquid water on the surface.
 For a brief period in Mars' history, it may have also been capable of forming life.
 At present though, most of the water remaining on Mars is frozen.

 If life exists at all on Mars, it is most likely to be located underground where liquid water can still exist.
 Conditions on the other terrestrial planets, Mercury and Venus, appear to be too harsh to support life as we know it.
 But it has been conjectured that Europa, the fourth-largest moon of Jupiter, may possess a sub-surface ocean of liquid water and could potentially host life.

-Astronomers have started to discover extrasolar Earth analogs – planets that lie in the habitable zone of space surrounding a star, and therefore could possibly host life as we know it.
+Astronomers have discovered extrasolar Earth analogs – planets that lie in the habitable zone of space surrounding a star, and therefore could possibly host life.
+However the requirements for life are not completely known and astronomical observations provide limited information.